eusholli/li-article-agent/README.md

   3. 🏁 Finish with current version
 ```

-### Quiet Mode Enhancements
+### Verbose Mode Enhancements
-When using `--quiet` flag, the system now shows the progress dashboard instead of full technical output, providing essential information without overwhelming details.
+When using `--verbose` flag, the system shows detailed progress information and technical output, providing comprehensive feedback during the generation process.

 ### Business Value Translation
 Technical scores are translated into business outcomes: